awslabs/seed-farmer/docs/reference/cli-commands.md

 This page provides a reference for all Seed-Farmer CLI commands.

-It is recommended to use the `--help` command to get detailed information about each CLI command and option that is available in your SeedFarmer version.
+It is recommended to use the `--help` command to get detailed information about each CLI command and option that is available in your Seed-Farmer version.

 ```bash
 > seedfarmer --version